Chartered Member Stage 2: Initial Professional Development

 If you have not been through an IChemE ACTS, you will be required to undergo an assessment of your IPD.
 The IPD assessment not only satisfies the UK’s Engineering Council requirements for Chartered Engineer (CEng) registration, but identifies any gaps in your experience so that these can be rectified before applying for Stage 3 - Professional Review.
 Feedback from an IPD assessment can be invaluable in helping you prepare for your Professional Review.

 You will need to record evidence against the attributes and get this evidence reviewed by your mentor or line manager before you submit it for assessment by IChemE.
 You can use the same tools to take a retrospective review of your IPD.
-Either way, if you have not completed an ACTS, you will need to make an IPD assessment submission to determine if you have met the IPD requirements.
-Our guidance document and submission example will help you do this.
+Either way, if you have not completed an ACTS, you will need to make an IPD Submission to determine if you have met the IPD requirements.
+Our guidance document together with our example submissions document will help you do this.